erg-lang/erg/doc/zh_CN/syntax/quick_tour.md

 ## Traits

-They are similar to Rust traits, but in a more literal sense, allowing composition and decoupling, and treating attributes and methods as equals.
+They are similar to Rust traits, but in a more literal sense, allowing composition and decoupling, and treating attributes and 方法 as equals.
 Also, it does not involve implementation.

 ``` erg